• Journey to the heart of Central Asia to discover ancient history and culture

 Morning in Tashkent: State Museum of History of Uzbekistan (archaeological and ethnographical) followed by visit to Chorsu Bazaar.
 Afternoon: domestic flight to Urgench and transfer to city of Khiva for two nights.

-Khiva: Ichan Kala (ancient citadel surrounded by crenellated clay walls), Juma mosque, Muhammad Amin-Khan madrasa, Kalta Minor minaret, Kunya Ark fortress.
+Khiva: Ichan Kala (ancient citadel surrounded by crenelated clay walls), Juma mosque, Muhammad Amin-Khan madrasa, Kalta Minor minaret, Kunya Ark fortress.

 Drive through the Kyzylkum desert, occasionally sighting the River Oxus (now the Amu-Darya) crossed by Alexander the Great in 329 BC.
-Stay in Bukhara for two nights.
+Three nights in Bukhara.

 Bukhara: Poi-Kalyan complex, Mir-i-Arab madrasa, Kalyan minaret, Ulugh Beg and Abdulaziz Khan madrasas.
 Afternoon: Lyabi-Hauz, madrasas and Ark Citadel.

-Bukhara: Tchor Minor mosque, Bolo-Hauz mosque, 10th century Samanid mausoleum and Chashma-Ayub mausoleum (‘Job’s Spring’).
-Afternoon: train transfer to Samarkand.
-Stay in Samarkand for three nights.
+Bukhara: Tchor Minor mosque, Sitorai Mokhi Khossa, Bolo-Hauz mosque, 10th century Samanid mausoleum, Chashma-Ayub mausoleum (‘Job’s Spring’) and Ark Fortress.

 Whole day excursion to Shakhrisabz, hometown of Timur: portal of Ak-Saray palace, Dor-us Saodat Memorial Complex, Dor-ut Tilavat Ensemble.

-Samarkand: Shahi-Zinda tiled funerary complex, observatory built by Ulugh Beg.
+Samarkand: Shakhi-Zinda tiled funerary complex, observatory built by Ulugh Beg.
 Afternoon at ancient site of Afrasiab (rare 7th century Sogdian fresco), before train transfer to Tashkent for overnight stay.